EmreDzh/PBYD-PlayBeforeYouDie/readme.md

 ## Technical Documentation

 - The application uses SqlServer DbContext + Identity for the user control.
-- The application uses Repository pattern for getting data from the database.
+- The application uses Repository pattern and DB Context for getting data from the database.